Leonard Peltier remains defiant in AP interview, maintaining innocence and vowing continued activism

-He maintains his innocence in the deaths of two FBI agents in 1975 and sees his newfound freedom — the result of a commutation from former President Joe Biden — as the beginning of a new phase of his activism.
+Despite being convicted and sentenced to life in prison, he maintains his innocence in the killings of two FBI agents in 1975 and sees his newfound freedom — the result of a commutation from former President Joe Biden — as the beginning of a new phase of his activism.

 There among the rolling, often snow-covered hills, he will serve out the rest of his sentence on house arrest.